GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/bias.rst

     gbias('@bias.lis', procbias, rawpath=rawdir, fl_vardq='yes')
     copy(procbias, caldir)

 Finally, it is recommended to inspect the result.
-After all that processed bias will affect every other frames we will reduce, might as well make sure it looks okay.
+After all, that master bias will affect every other frames we will reduce, might as well make sure it looks okay.